Saskia de Rothschild: Biography

 She was born on April 29, 1987.
-She is a member of the Rothschild family and a descendent of James Mayer de Rothschild, founder of the French branch of the Rothschild family.
+She is a member of the Rothschild family and a descendant of James Mayer de Rothschild, founder of the French branch of the Rothschild family.
 Her father is Éric de Rothschild and her mother is Maria-Beatrice Caracciolo Di Forino, an Italian painter.

 She received a dual degree from HEC Paris and the Indian Institute of Management Bangalore.
 She also received a master's degree from Columbia University Graduate School of Journalism.
 As a reporter, she worked for International New York Times and La Nación, spending time in Argentina and West Africa.

 In 2018, she succeeded her father as chairman of the Domaines Barons de Rothschild, which includes Château Lafite Rothschild, becoming the youngest person leading a Premier Grand Cru Bordeaux estate.
 In 2021, she became chief executive officer and director general of the winery.

 She is fluent in English, French, and Spanish.